Command-Line Tool: servbayctl

 Prerequisites

-Before using servbayctl
+Before using servbayctl, please ensure:

 ServBay is installed successfully.